elg0nz/ReefNG/README.md

- # Koala Nexus: Universal Messaging Platform
+ # ReefNG: Universal Messaging Platform

- Koala Nexus is a provider-agnostic solution that allows supporting complex interactions with messaging providers in an unified way.
+ ReefNG is a provider-agnostic solution that allows supporting complex interactions with messaging providers in an unified way.
- Borrowing concepts from [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) and [Actor Model](https://en.wikipedia.org/wiki/Actor_model), Koala Nexus allows to maintain a simple and consistent interface for interacting with messaging providers, while allowing to use the full power of the underlying provider.
+ Borrowing concepts from [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) and [Actor Model](https://en.wikipedia.org/wiki/Actor_model), ReefNG allows to maintain a simple and consistent interface for interacting with messaging providers, while allowing to use the full power of the underlying provider.

 ## Features